| Gas and oil pipelines residual life assessment based on modern methods of

 volume of the pipe body [1].

 Fig.2.
 Fragment of the magnetic field Нр distribution on stress corrosion cracks.
+The magnetic field gradient, detected automatically in the course of

 scanning, is displayed on the instrument screen as columns with binding to the